Reminder on Disability Tax Deductions for Wheelchair Vans

 I was around Jim for years when we played on the same wheelchair basketball team, and later on opposing teams.
 When people find out he works for the IRS they usually ask him for tax advice.
 His stock answer on taxes?
 "Pay them!"

-Another good piece of advice is always consult with a tax professional to make sure you are applying this deduction properly and find out if you are owed any other deductions, including medical travel.
+Taxes are not always easy to navigate alone.
+Another good piece of advice is always to consult with a tax professional to make sure you are applying this deduction properly and find out if you are owed any other deductions, including medical travel.